TCGV/blog/_posts/2024-06-24-easy-wins-for-generative-ai.md

 1. Target existing user flows
 1. Search for opportunities to make your users more productive
 1. Adopt gen AI for low-cognitive, narrowly scoped tasks
-1. Inexpensive review and regeneration cycles
+1. Design for inexpensive review and regeneration cycles

 A concrete example